Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: EXPERIMENTAL RESULTS

 Table \ref{tab1} compares the PSNR, MSSIM and FSIM values for different filters.
-Our method achieves the highest PNSR, MSSIM and FSIM.
-The highest PSNR denotes that the despeckled image of our method produces the lower image distortion compared with other filters.
-The highest MSSIM represents that the despeckled image of our method is the most similar to the original image.
-The highest FSIM represents that our method outperforms other filters in feature preservation.
+The proposed PFDTV method achieves the highest PNSR, MSSIM and FSIM.
+The highest PSNR denotes that the despeckled image of our method produces a lower image distortion compared with other filters.
+The highest MSSIM represents that the despeckled image of our method is most similar to the original image.
+The highest FSIM represents that the PFDTV method outperforms other filters in feature preservation.